 Guess what these little guys do?

 They give you the munchies!

-You may wonder why the name endocannabinoids sounds a bit like cannabis (weed).
+You may notice that the word endocannabinoids is similar to cannabis (weed).
 Weed is famous for giving people the munchies too so you can consider omega-6 vegetable oils the marijuana of fatty acids.